Rototranslational sum rules for nuclear dynamics via traveling pseudopotentials

 {\em General formalism.} We start from the Ehrenfest Lagrangian~\cite{Kwong1987,Todorov2001}

-which describes the coupled dynamics of a set of electronic states $|\Psi_n \rangle$ and of the $\mathbf{R}_{\kappa}$ positions of the classical nuclei of mass $M_{\kappa}$ of the system. ($\alpha$ runs over the Cartesian coordinates, $\kappa$ is a sublattice index).
+which describes the coupled dynamics of a set of {occupied single-particle orbitals} $|\psi_n \rangle$ and of the $\mathbf{R}_{\kappa}$ positions of the classical nuclei of mass $M_{\kappa}$ of the system. ($\alpha$ runs over the Cartesian coordinates, $\kappa$ is a sublattice index).
 The first two terms govern the time propagation of the active degrees of freedom, while $E$ describes the potential energy.
 In the case of the Kohn-Sham energy functional, the latter reads as

-where $E_{\rm kin}$ refers to the electronic kinetic energy, $E_{\rm loc}$ contains all the contributions deriving from Hartree, exchange and correlation and the local part of the pseudopotential, {and the Ewald energy $E_{\rm Ew}$ describes the electrostatic ion-ion repulsion.} Here we focus on the nonlocal pseudopotential term, $E_{\rm nl}=\langle \hat{V}^{\rm nl} \rangle$ (we indicate the expectation value of a given operator $\hat{O}$ as $\langle \hat{O} \rangle = \sum_n \langle \Psi_n | \hat{O} | \Psi_n \rangle$ henceforth).
+where $E_{\rm kin}$ refers to the electronic kinetic energy, $E_{\rm loc}$ contains all the contributions deriving from Hartree, exchange and correlation and the local part of the pseudopotential, {and the Ewald energy $E_{\rm Ew}$ describes the electrostatic ion-ion repulsion.} Here we focus on the nonlocal pseudopotential term, $E_{\rm nl}=\langle \hat{V}^{\rm nl} \rangle$ (we indicate the expectation value of a given operator $\hat{O}$ as $\langle \hat{O} \rangle = \sum_n \langle \psi_n | \hat{O} | \psi_n \rangle$ henceforth).
 In static problems, {the nonlocal operator is given by $\hat{V}^{\rm nl}= \sum_\kappa \hat{V}^{\rm nl}_\kappa$, where}

 (${\bf R}_{l\kappa}$ describes the atomic locations in the crystal, with $l$ indexing the cell.)
 Here we argue that the above formula must be revised whenever an atom is moving in space with a velocity $\dot{\bf R}_\kappa$.